anasmannaa/Sum-of-Consecutives/README.md

 Check our solution:<br/>
 21 + 22 + 23 + 24 = 90 (we did it right)<br/><br/>

-Now, it is time to use a programming language data structur to rewrite our algorith (to convert the mathimatical data model into a C language data model)<br/><br/>
+Now, it is time to use a programming language data structur to rewrite our algorith (to convert the mathimatical data model into a javascript data model)<br/><br/>

 Javascript:<br/><br/>
 ```